 The adoption community is an amazing place to be a part of.
-Support makes such an incredible difference no matter your connection to adoption whether you are an adoptee, a birth parent, an adoptive parent, a foster parent, or a person that relates to an adoption in any other way.
+Support makes such an incredible difference no matter your connection to adoption whether you are an adoptee, a birth parent, an adoptive parent, a foster parent, or a person that relates to adoption in any other way.
 You can start to explore the world’s largest adoption community by visiting the adoption community.
-Here, you will find forums, answers, questions, videos, blogs, photos, groups, and more pertaining to adoption.
-In these areas, you may search for Georgia specific resources.
+Here, you will find forums, answers, questions, videos, blogs, photos, groups, and more about adoption.
+In these areas, you may search for Georgia-specific resources.
 As previously mentioned, being part of the adoption community is an amazing way to gain knowledge, answers, confidence, and support on your adoption journey.

 Tuning into adoption articles has been one of the most amazing ways I’ve personally gained an immense amount of knowledge and compassion for everything relating to adoption.
 By simply subscribing to the articles on this site, I have received so much support.
 These articles contain so much useful information that allows me to keep my awareness high on current adoption laws and other news.
 I have also gained so much insight from all the different perspectives given in an adoption story.
 I’ve also experienced so much clarity and compassion on my own adoption journey from these awesome articles, and I highly recommend for you to check it out as well.

 I am going to share with you a couple of current articles located on this article site.
 All of these articles were written in 2018, and they also specifically relate to adoption in GA.